UvaPrakash/programming-scala-for-beginners/scala-methods.md

 ![](/assets/recursion_factorial.png)

-Every recurs­ive func­tion has a \_base case \_and a \_recurs­ive case. \_The base case is the smal­lest piece, the prob­lem that we can solve right away.
+Every recurs­ive func­tion has a _base case_ and a _recurs­ive case_.
+The base case is the smal­lest piece, the prob­lem that we can solve right away.
 In this case it is the factorial of 0 or 1, which equals 1.
 The recurs­ive case is used to sim­plify the prob­lem by call­ing the same func­tion recurs­ively, until it reaches the base case.

 When running factorial\(10000\) the method throws StackOverflowError.